lambdaxymox/tga/README.md

 # TGA Image Format Library
 This package is a Rust implementation of the minimal implementation of the Truevision TGA image format.
-In particular, this repository implements the features necessary to read and write 24 bit RGB TGA image files, as detailed [here](http://paulbourke.net/dataformats/tga/).
+In particular, this repository implements the features necessary to read and write 24 bit RGB TGA image files, as detailed [here](http://paulbourke.net/dataformats/tga/), and also [here](https://www.loc.gov/preservation/digital/formats/fdd/fdd000180.shtml).
 This repository supports both run length encoded RGB images as well as uncompressed ones.
+The primary intention of this library is for working with textures for computer graphics applications.

 ## Usage
 To use `tga`, add the following line to your `Cargo.toml` file.